ZeitgeberH/patchview/docs/installation.rst

 .. _pip: https://pip.pypa.io
 .. _Python installation guide: http://docs.python-guide.org/en/latest/starting/installation/

-Note: PatchView use PyQt5 as its front-end.
+**Note 1**: PatchView use PyQt5 as its front-end.
 Pip installation may have compatible issue which may cause the following errors when launch the GUI::

     qt.qpa.plugin: Could not find the Qt platform plugin "windows" in "".
 This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.